worldamazing/plan/docs/overview.md

 No black boxes.
 No charisma politics.
 Just structure that serves all.

+### The Role of Clarity Nodes: Humanity's Lymphatic System
+In the GI, there are no rulers, but there is a profound need for clarity.
+This is the role of the **Clarity Nodes**.
+These are not governing bodies or a new elite; they are a decentralized, distributed network of human-AI teams that function like the **lymph nodes of humanity.**

+Just as lymph nodes filter biological waste to keep the body healthy, Clarity Nodes work to filter "mental waste" from the collective consciousness.
+Their primary function is to identify and illuminate:
+  * **Noise:** Emotional distortions, cognitive biases, and logical fallacies that cloud judgment.
+  * **Distortion:** Arguments rooted in unacknowledged fear, trauma, or historical grievances.
+  * **Fantasy:** Proposals that are misaligned with demonstrable reality or core principles.

+Clarity Nodes do not hold authority; **their only tool is truth.** They don't make decisions *for* people.
+They present a clear, undistorted reflection of a situation so that people can make better decisions for themselves.
+They are the garbage collectors, the recyclers, and the re-developers of our collective thinking, ensuring that no noise can persist and that the signal of truth remains strong.

+In the beginning, these nodes will be specialized teams.
+But the ultimate goal of the GI is to foster the conditions where **all humans become clarity nodes.** It is a skill and a capacity to be cultivated in everyone.
+To be part of this system—to be a protector of humanity's clarity—is perhaps the highest honor and service in the World Amazing.
+It is the exercise of the ultimate power: to empower others by helping them see clearly.

 ### What About Emergencies?
 In urgent scenarios, **contingency coordinators** step in—not rulers, but pre-designated response teams, accountable to the full system.